 Base Salaries.
-We provide our named executive officers with a base salary to compensate them for services rendered during the fiscal year and sustained performance.
-The purpose of the base salary is to reflect job responsibilities, value to us and competitiveness of the market.
-Salaries for our named executive officers are determined by the compensation committee based on the following factors: nature and responsibility of the position and, to the extent available, salary norms for comparable positions; the expertise of the individual executive; and the competitiveness of the market for the executives services.
+We provide each of our named executive officers with a base salary to compensate them for services rendered during the fiscal year and sustained performance.
+The purpose of the base salary is to reflect job responsibilities, value to the Company and competitiveness of the market.
+Salaries for our named executive officers are determined by the compensation committee based on the following factors: nature and responsibility of the position and, to the extent available, salary norms for comparable positions; the expertise of the individual executive; and the competitiveness of the market for the executive's services.